anonaddy/addy.io/source/faq.md

 1. You can generate random character or random word aliases instead, these are all under a shared domain and cannot be linked to a user.
 2. You can add additional usernames and separate your aliases under each of them. e.g. you could have one username for personal stuff, another for work, another for hobbies etc.

+## An alias has appeared in my account that I didn't create, how? {#an-alias-has-appeared-in-my-account-that-i-didnt-create-how}

+By default your custom domains and username subdomains (e.g. @johndoe.anonddy.com) have catch-all enabled.
+This means that they will automatically create any alias the first time an email is sent to it, for example the alias `does-not-exist@johndoe.anonaddy.com` would be automatically created and show up in your account if the username `johndoe` had catch-all enabled.

+Spammers and bots often try random email addresses such as `contact@example.com` or `admin@example.com` etc. which would be created automatically if your custom domain has catch-all enabled.
+It does not mean that your account has been compromised if you see an alias that you do not recognise in your account.

+If you do not want aliases to be automatically created in this way you can disable catch-all for your custom domain or username.
+You can also set a regular expression pattern for your custom domain or username that will only create aliases automatically if it is matched.

 ## Where is the server located? {#where-is-the-server-located}